-- The induction process will include familiarisation with child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - The school will ensure that members of staff who are working within the foundation stage are provided with appropriate supervision in accordance with the statutory requirements of Early Years Foundation Stage (EYFS). - The school will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children - o All staff are supported by the DSL in their safeguarding role. - o All members of staff have regular reviews of their own practice to ensure they improve over time. - Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL.
+- The induction process will include familiarisation with child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - The school will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children

-• The DSL will also put staff in touch with outside agencies for professional support if they so wish.
+- o All staff are supported by the DSL in their safeguarding role. - o All members of staff have regular reviews of their own practice to ensure they improve over time. - Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - The DSL will also put staff in touch with outside agencies for professional support if they so wish.
 Staff can also approach organisations such as their Union, the Education Support Partnership or other similar organisations directly.